Notlord69/urdf_validator/README.md

 Full report: ANYmal_validation.json
 ```

 Exit 0.
 Stability is UNKNOWN for legged robots — support polygon computation requires declared foot contacts, which are not a standard URDF field.
+Use `--contact-links` to supply foot contact link names explicitly and get a real stability margin.
 Workspace shows leg reach envelope.

 ---